Accredited Counsellor - working with Teenagers and Adults

 Oceanic Counselling offers a professional counselling service for Adults, Young People and Children in the Hertsmere and wider area.
 I offer face to face sessions (with Covid-safe measures) and online sessions.
-I have a therapy dog (Labrador in training) to assist in sessions if you would like.
+I have a certified therapy dog (Labrador) to assist in sessions if you would like.

 I am fully accredited with the National Counselling Society (NCS) which means that you are choosing a counsellor from an Accredited Register and you have the assurance that I meet the high standards of working ethically and competently, offering you good quality care.
 I also hold an enhanced DBS (Disclosure and Barring Checking Service) Certificate.

 My counselling service specialises in supporting adults and young people who have experienced different types of losses, traumatic events and are experiencing a sudden bereavement.
 I work as a volunteer counsellor for the Road Victims Trust charity to provide effective and personal counselling to those affected by death of loved ones or been victim/witness of a road collision.
 I also worked with The Samaritans as a listening volunteer, offering telephone or personal who are struggling to cope, including suicidal thoughts.